6 Things Utah Residents Can Do To Offset Traffic Smog

 As neighborhoods grow and developments take over, we lose precious oxygen production from mature tree life, so the goal should be to take action and plant new growth where possible.

-Overall, there are an unlimited number of ways to reduce emissions.
+Overall, there is an unlimited number of ways to reduce emissions.
 It all starts with a single action, one conversation, or one commitment.

 Join us and start the discussion today about the importance of greener choices & expanding renewable energy resources.